Joystream/joystream/distributor-node/docs/schema/definition-properties-limits-properties-dataobjectsourcebyobjectidttl.md

-## outboundRequestsTimeout Type
+## dataObjectSourceByObjectIdTTL Type

 `integer`

-## outboundRequestsTimeout Constraints
+## dataObjectSourceByObjectIdTTL Constraints

 **minimum**: the value of this number must greater than or equal to: `1`